October 1st, 2007

 I hope that helps with converting recipes.
 If there are questions or challenges to my method of converting, post them as comments and I will address them or attempt to clarify the methods as needed.
 (Hopefully this post won’t turn into an excuse to forget to post the extract version of each recipe I put together in the future)

-1. Daniel said,
+1. Daniel

 Thanks for this, it will help me find more recipes to brew until I can go all-grain.

-6. Richard The Hahn said,
+2. Richard The Hahn

 Thanks for this, I don’t have the time to do all grain (or patience).
 I did put your assumptions into a simple spreadsheet (self-proclaimed Excel junkie) that I can share if you would like a copy.
 It calculates either way: based upon the grain bill or estimated OG.